Wells Fargo: History

 Six years later, the "Grand Consolidation" united Wells Fargo, Holladay, and Overland Mail stage lines under the Wells Fargo name.

 In 1872, Lloyd Tevis, a friend of the Central Pacific "Big Four" and holder of rights to operate an express service over the Transcontinental Railroad, became president of the company after acquiring a large stake, a position he held until 1892.

 In 1905, Wells Fargo separated its banking and express operations, and Wells Fargo's bank merged with the Nevada National Bank to form the Wells Fargo Nevada National Bank.

 During the First World War, the United States government nationalized Wells Fargo's express business into a federal agency known as the US Railway Express Agency (REA).
 After the war, the REA was privatized and continued service until 1975.

 In 1923, Wells Fargo Nevada merged with the Union Trust Company to form the Wells Fargo Bank & Union Trust Company.

 In 1954, Wells Fargo & Union Trust shortened its name to Wells Fargo Bank.
 Four years later, it merged with American Trust Company to form the Wells Fargo Bank American Trust Company.
 It changed its name back to Wells Fargo Bank in 1962.

 In 1968, Wells Fargo was converted to a federal banking charter and became Wells Fargo Bank, N.A.
 In that same year, Wells Fargo merged with Henry Trione's Sonoma Mortgage in a $10.8 million stock transfer, making Trione the largest shareholder in Wells Fargo until Warren Buffett and Walter Annenberg surpassed him.

 One year later, Wells Fargo & Company holding company was formed, with Wells Fargo Bank as its main subsidiary.

-In September 1983, a Wells Fargo armored truck depot in West Hartford, Connecticut was the victim of the White Eagle robbery, involving an insider who worked as an armored truck guard, in the largest US bank theft to date, with $7.1 million stolen and two co-workers tied up.
-The robbery was carried out with the support of the government of Cuba and the cash was initially moved to Mexico City.
+In September 1983, a Wells Fargo armored truck depot in West Hartford, Connecticut, was the victim of the White Eagle robbery.
+The robbery was organized by Los Macheteros (a guerrilla group seeking Puerto Rican independence from the United States) and involved an insider armored truck guard.
+It was the largest US bank theft to date with $7.1 million stolen.

-Throughout the 1980s and 90s, Wells Fargo completed a series of acquisitions.
+Throughout the 1980s and '90s, Wells Fargo completed a series of acquisitions.
 In 1986, it acquired Crocker National Bank from Midland Bank.
 Then, in 1987 it acquired the personal trust business of Bank of America.
 In 1988, it acquired Barclays Bank of California from Barclays plc.
 In 1991, Wells Fargo spent $491 million to acquire 130 branches in California from Great American Bank.
 In 1996, Wells Fargo acquired First Interstate Bancorp for $11.6 billion.
 Integration went poorly as many executives left.